-A good submission may not be the most exciting way to win an MMA contest, but is a true demonstration of the high level of skill involved within the sport.
+A good submission may not be the most exciting way to win an MMA contest but is a true demonstration of the high level of skill involved in the sport.
 A knockout may get the plaudits, but nothing is more dominant than breaking your opponents will and forcing them to give up.
 This year we have been treated to some wonderful submission stoppages with none more emphatic than Nate Diaz’ win over Conor McGregor in one of the biggest grossing PPV’s in UFC history.

 UFC 196 had one of the most heated rivalries coming in, with the featherweight champion, McGregor stepping up two weight divisions to fight the polarizing Stockton fighter, Nate Diaz at welterweight.
 The bout was one of the most highly anticipated in the sport’s history, as the two were heavily involved in verbal jousting in the weeks building up towards fight night.

 Diaz went into the bout with the size and experience advantage, yet was somewhat of a side attraction to the UFC’s star man, and was widely tipped to be yet another victim in ‘The Notorious one’s’ rise to the top.
 But the veteran absolutely did not read the script.
 Having been outstruck in the opening round, the Irishman appeared to tire allowing Diaz a route back into the fight.

 After a number of trademark ‘Stockton slaps’ and a few decent shots of his own, Diaz rocked the champ who desperately attempted to shoot for a takedown, but to no avail.
 The more experienced Jiu-Jitsu practitioner, Diaz gained top position and quickly taking McGregor’s back and applying a textbook Rear Naked Choke to the Dubliner, who was forced to tap in one of the upsets of the year.